-Dewy skin, makeup that enhances your natural features, an overall ethereal, angelic glow (otherwise known as “no-makeup makeup”) is a fairly recent beauty trend in America—but it’s been the norm in one country for ages.
+Dewy skin, makeup that enhances your natural features, and an overall ethereal, angelic glow (otherwise known as “no-makeup makeup”) is a fairly recent beauty trend in America—but it’s been the norm in one country for ages.
 While we were discovering contouring, hyper-arched brows, and matte lipstick, South Korean women were simply extending their 10-step skincare routines by boosting their already-glowing complexions—and now, years later, we’re finally taking notes.

 This now-universal trend was pioneered and perfected by two Korean makeup artists in particular: Son Dae Sik and Park Tae Yun.
 The two former art majors met in school and bonded over their love of all things beauty and fashion, and from there, they perfected the makeup look that’s now readily associated with Korean beauty: wide doe eyes, skin that glistens from every angle, and a soft brow.
-Their clients include some of Korea’s biggest celebrities and K-pop stars, and beauty giants like Sephora have asked them to create the glowing looks on their most recent ad campaigns.
+Their clients include some of Korea’s biggest celebrities and K-pop stars, and beauty giants like Sephora have asked them to create the glowing looks for their ad campaigns.

-Thus, when the lovely Charlotte Cho of Soko Glam approached me about collaborating with Mr. Son and Mr. Park, my excitement was palpable (quite literally—my shriek and frenzied typing may have alarmed my co-workers).
+Thus, when the lovely Charlotte Cho of Soko Glam approached me about collaborating with Son and Park, my excitement was palpable (quite literally—my shriek and frenzied typing may have alarmed my co-workers).
 They agreed to create a K-pop–inspired makeup look on me, and when they came in on a Friday afternoon to work their magic in the Byrdie studio, I could only nod along fervently and hope to memorize their every word.
 Lucky for you, I took notes.

 K-pop stars prefer to have defined, thick, and straight eyebrows, Cho explained to me.
 Why?
 Supposedly, it makes them look younger.
 “Right out of the womb, think about how your natural eyebrow looks—there’s not really a shape,” Cho says.
 “So, you will look very young if you have you have straight, thick, luscious eyebrows.”
 I’ve been experimenting with the straight-brow look ever since my makeover, and I’ve shocked at how much it has transformed my face.
 In fact, a girl I met at KCON this weekend actually complimented me on my brows out of the blue.
 As someone with little-to-no natural brows, this was a peak brow moment, and suffice to say, my brows will be straight and feathered from now until forever.

-Lesson 5: Control the glow
+Control the Glow